gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 Here are some ways you can help make the Gatsby plugin ecosystem great:

 - Share feedback on the plugin library on [GitHub Issue #4394](https://github.com/gatsbyjs/gatsby/issues/4394).
-- If you created a plugin and it's not showing up in the library, double check that the package has "gatsby-plugin" in its keywords.
+- If you created a plugin and it's not showing up in the library, double check that the package has `gatsby-plugin` in its keywords.
 - Create plugins (or publish ones you've already built)!
 If you're interested, the [Plugin Authoring](/docs/creating-plugins/) page can help.
 - [Contact me](https://twitter.com/shannonb_ux/status/938551014956732418) here if you have feedback that differs from or provides deeper insight into one of the pain points this article mentions.
 - Follow us on [Twitter](https://twitter.com/gatsbyjs).